Marcel Kool, PhD

 Im Neuenheimer Feld 280

-Over the years we got quite a good idea of what is driving most of these less frequent but often aggressive brain tumors, but there is still much to learn from further (epi)genomic analyses as the main drivers and/or therapeutic targets are not clearly defined in all tumors.
+Over the years we got quite a good idea of what is driving most of these less frequent but often aggressive brain tumors, but there is still much to learn from further (epi)genomic analyses using state-of-the-art technologies, including for instance also single cell omics, as the main drivers and/or therapeutic targets are not clearly defined in all tumors.
 The aim is, therefore, to characterize these in a better way, identify clinically relevant and distinct molecular subgroups and the genes and pathways that drive them, and, most importantly, develop proper human and mouse model systems reflecting the different diseases and the inter- and intra-tumor heterogeneity.
 Additionally, we strive to find novel candidates for rational targeted therapies.
 We aim to translate knowledge obtained from these (epi)genomic studies into novel strategies for most optimal treatments of patients.

 Novel drug targets, often in combination with established cytotoxic drugs and/or chemotherapy, are being investigated using the model systems (cell lines, patient-derived orthotopic xenografts [PDX], and organoid cultures).
 The current focus of the group is on targeting MYC(N)-driven brain tumors, SHH-driven medulloblastomas, PFA and RELA-ependymomas, and ETMR tumors, using a wide spectrum of drugs.